 My heart is stuck in the 40's and my mind in the 70's.
 I'm not sure whether I love singing or writing more, but I'm a vocal performance and philosophy double major at the moment.
 Also, I read something and my mind needs more information to envelop it, for I hate naked ideas--awkward metaphor, I know--but anyway,dying of curiosity is never fun.
 I do extensive historical and philosophical research, which may or my not include planning and writing arbitrary theses.
 (Proud nerd.)
 Since I've started this account, I've improved somewhat as a writer, so don't read what I wrote four years ago.
 I'm finishing up those stories right now but only to kill my guilty conscience.
 Anyhow, don't be put off by some of this stream-of-consciousness stuff.
 I'm not interesting; I'm interested.
 Perpetually.
 Which is why I'm always leaving reviews.

 What I Write: currently stuff for the Starsky and Hutch, Nancy Drew, and Les Miserables fandoms.

 When I Write: (especially important) I am a college student.
 Ergo, I am busy.
 Things take a while sometimes.
 Sorry!

 I used OCs extensively in my earlier fics, but I try to avoid them now.
 If there are new OCs in new fics, then they've got a lot of thought put into them.
 (Furthermore--If you want quality writing, read my more recent fics.
-My creative ability has matured somewhat since I was thirteen.)
+My creative ability has matured since I was thirteen, at least I hope.)